RegioJet: Fleet

 In the early stages, during the operator's time as Student Agency, bus transport was provided by vehicles of Spanish brand Ayats Atlantis on the MAN chassis.
 Afterwards, the company started to use Spanish Beulas buses on the Scania and Volvo chassis.
 In 2006, the company further invested into five Mercedes-Benz Travego buses, particularly for lines heading to Vienna.

 In 2012, the fleet owned by the company amounted to approximately 110 buses, out of which 5 were of a white colour, as the company operated them on the routes between Prague – Nuremberg and Prague – Munich on behalf of Deutsche Bahn, with the other vehicles painted in a noticeable yellow colour.

 In 2013, the size of the fleet had increased to 152 buses.
 The most common type was the Spanish Irizar PB on the Scania or Volvo chassis – the company owned 93 of the type, out of which 67 were equipped with Fun & Relax equipment.

 In April 2016, 45 super modern Irizar i8 buses of the newest generation arrived as part of the company's fleet.
 The first of these buses were introduced on the route between Prague – Dresden – Berlin.
 The number of buses operating under the brand RegioJet grew to reach 210 as a result of the new vehicles.

+In September 2023 RegioJet showed off new Setra S 531 DT double decker buses for international routes, they only have 58 seats, the upper deck has a 2+1 configuration which gives you more space all around you and is marketed as Relax class, while the lower deck has the more standard 2+2 layout with both forward and rear facing seats and is marketed as Standard Class, there is also a free self service coffee machine, a water tap for both still and sparkling water as well as a vending machine with snacks and drinks, a toilet is also located on the lower deck.
+All the airline style seats are also equipped with seatback displays.
+All seats also have at least a USB A and USB C power socket, some also have regular European schuko power sockets In 2026 the same buses with a new interior configuration for domestic lines entered service, they have most of the same amenities but the upper deck is no longer in a 2+1 layout, opting for the regular 2+2 layout albeit with still more room than usual. this new configuration can carry 72 passengers, 14 more than the version for international lines.